factor/factor/contrib/space-invaders/readme.txt

 This is a simple space invaders emulator.
 The goal is to produce an emulator, disassembler and assembler for the 8080 processor.

-Running 'load.factor' will load all necessary files to run the game.
+It is integrated into the Factor module system, the following will load all necessary files and run it:

-If you are in the factor root directory, and have the ROM as a file 'invaders.rom' in that same directory, the following starts the GUI:

-  "contrib/space-invaders/load.factor" run-file
-  compile-all
+  "space-invaders" require
   USE: space-invaders
   run

+For this to work it needs a ROM file called 'invaders.rom' in the factor root directory.

 'Backspace' inserts a coin, '1' is the one player button and '2' is the two play button.
 The left and right arrow keys move and the up